 Medical disclaimer: Always consult your physician before beginning any exercise program or adding supplements to your diet.

-Isabelle Bertolami is a Registered Dietitian Nutritionist with a Master’s in Clinical Nutrition from New York University.
+Isabelle Bertolami MS RDN is a Registered Dietitian Nutritionist with a Master’s in Clinical Nutrition from New York University.
 She is a freelance nutrition writer and runs an online nutrition counseling practice.
 Using evidence-based research and a personalized nutrition approach Isabelle helps her clients reach their health objectives.
-She lives in Paris, France and spends her free time whipping up new healthy recipes and eating her way through France.
+Isabelle is no longer in the US.
+Currently, she lives in Paris, France, and spends her free time whipping up new healthy recipes and eating her way through France.
 You can see what’s on her plate at @eatwithisabelle.